 \section{Introduction}

 Epidemiological data for disease rates are often presented as aggregated disease counts over entire geographical regions like states or counties.
 Such \emph{areal} or \emph{areally-referenced} data are ubiquitous in public health applications.
 Accurate identification of trends and factors associated with the disease requires accounting for the spatial dependence among the regions.
-A common approach to analyse areal datasets envisions the geographic domain as an undirected graph with the regions constituting the vertices and an edge between two vertices if the corresponding regions share a geographical border.
-This creates well defined neighbours for each region which are used to specify the joint or conditional distributions of region-specific latent Gaussian random effects in a hierarchical setup.
-For example, the popular conditional autoregressive model \citep{besag74,clay92} incorporates the underlying neighbourhood structure in specifying the full conditional distribution for each observation.
-If $w_i$ denotes the random effect representing the $i$th region for $i=1,\ldots,k$ and $i \sim j$ indicates that regions $i$ and $j$ are neighbours, then the conditional autoregressive model specifies the full conditional distributions
+A common approach to analyze areal datasets envisions the geographic domain as an undirected graph with the regions constituting the vertices and an edge between two vertices if the corresponding regions share a geographical border.
+This creates well defined neighbors for each region which are used to specify the joint or conditional distributions of region-specific latent Gaussian random effects in a hierarchical setup.
+For example, the popular conditional autoregressive (CAR) model \citep{besag74,clay92} incorporates the underlying neighborhood structure in specifying the full conditional distribution for each observation.
+If $w_i$ denotes the random effect representing the $i$th region for $i=1,\ldots,k$ and $i \sim j$ indicates that regions $i$ and $j$ are neighbors, then the CAR model specifies the full conditional distributions

-where $w_{-i}$ denotes the vector of observations leaving out the $i$th one, $n_i$ denotes the number of neighbours for the $i$th region and throughout the text we adopt the convention that $N(\alpha,\Delta)$ denotes normal distribution with mean $\alpha$ and precision $\Delta$, both in univariate and multivariate contexts.
+where $w_{-i}$ denotes the vector of observations leaving out the $i$th one, $n_i$ denotes the number of neighbors for the $i$th region and throughout the text we adopt the convention that $N(\alpha,\Delta)$ denotes normal distribution with mean $\alpha$ and precision $\Delta$, both in univariate and multivariate contexts.
 Hence, in (\ref{eq: car}) above, $\tau_w n_i$ is the conditional precision of $w_i \mid w_{-i}$.